Armenia & Azerbaijan in state of war

 According to information from the Armenian side, the AZERBAIJANI GENERAL Mais Barkhudarov was captured.

 Video from the capital of Armenia show Mig-29 fighter jets, flying low and fast toward the battle lines.

 There are unconfirmed reports that Azerbaijan forces have captured the city of Fuzuli.

 Other nations are already jumping-in to this ugly situation.

 Israel has shown its character by sending plane loads of military gear (weapons) to Azerbaijan, via Turkey as indicated by the flight radar map below

 It is more than interesting to see these two countries working together since Turkey is ardently anti-Israel . . . . or is that just some kind of ruse?

 By supplying Azerbaijan, Israel is squarely AGAINST the USA; an interesting thing for them to do since their little country allegedly cannot survive without Billions in welfare every year from the United States.

-And the Israelis have been doing this forleading up to the ongoing fighting.
-Pictured below is a plane from the Azerbaijan military, to pick up weapons!
+And the Israelis have been doing this for weeks leading up to the ongoing fighting.
+Pictured below is a plane from the Azerbaijan military, in Israel to pick up weapons!